ruby-debug/debase-ruby_core_source/CONTRIBUTING.md

-To add headers for a new release run "rake add_source" with VERSION and PATCHLEVEL provide. e.g. "rake add_source VERSION=2.1.3 PATCHLEVEL=242"
+To add headers for a new release, run "rake add_source" with the VERSION and PATCHLEVEL provided.
+Note that the PATCHLEVEL variable is optional. e.g. "rake add_source VERSION=2.1.3 PATCHLEVEL=242"